LDAWG-a11y/a11yWebApp/src/guides/captions-and-transcripts-for-use-in-content.md

 4. Provide information about other audio information, such as significant sound effects.
 Add these descriptions of sound in square brackets, for example \[music] or \[laughter], to help people understand what is occurring
 5. Ensure the captions are in sync with the audio

-[Google's Edit Captions documentation](https://support.google.com/youtube/answer/2734705) (external website),has instructions and the [How To Edit Automatic Captions in YouTube Video](https://www.youtube.com/watch?v=Jyl9dsNkyoY) (external website), provide a walkthrough of the process.
+[Google's Edit Captions documentation](https://support.google.com/youtube/answer/2734705) (external website),has instructions and the [How To Edit Automatic Captions in YouTube](https://www.youtube.com/watch?v=Jyl9dsNkyoY) video (external website), provide a walkthrough of the process.

 You can also [replace or hide automatic captions](https://www.3playmedia.com/blog/remove-automatic-captions-youtube-videos/) (external website).